KSDunne/whisper_riding_school/README.md

 ## Acknowledgements

-Thank you to family and friends for the massive support and to the leader of our CI cohort.
+Thank you to family and friends for the massive support and to the leader of our CI cohort :sparkles: